necolas/react-native-web/docs/guides/advanced.md

 ## Use with existing React DOM components

-React Native for Web exports a web-specific module called `createDOMElement`, which can be used to wrap React DOM components.
+React Native for Web exports a web-specific module called `createElement`, which can be used to wrap React DOM components.
 This allows you to use React Native's accessibility and style optimizations.